 If you have questions about the RFD, please ask them politely.

-you probably blew my mind somehow;
+you should definitely break and probably blew my mind somehow;

 you did NOT exaggerate, powertag, under-highlight your evidence, including its warrants;

 you made cogent link, internal link, and impact calculus arguments;

 you properly refuted the nexus question(s) in the round;